ipostuma/SLP_NUAA/Lecture_00/README.md

 ## Retrieve and plot Cosmic Ray data

+Bash is an incredibly powerful tool for command-line processing and automation.
+Using commands like `awk`, you can effortlessly open and manipulate various formatted files such as CSV, ASCII text, and even web pages (through `links2`), while `grep` allows you to extract the specific information you need with precision.
+Additionally, retrieving data from online databases can be performed with `wget`, and you can further process this data using tools like `gnuplot`.
+For instance, you can seamlessly download data from the Neutron Monitor Database and generate insightful visualizations with minimal effort.

+The Neutron Monitor Database (NMDB) is a comprehensive repository that collects and provides access to real-time and historical data on cosmic ray neutron measurements from a global network of neutron monitors.
+These monitors, situated at various locations worldwide, detect secondary cosmic rays, primarily neutrons, which are produced when primary cosmic rays interact with the Earth's atmosphere.
+The data from NMDB is crucial for research in space weather, solar-terrestrial physics, and atmospheric science, offering insights into cosmic ray variations, solar activity, and their effects on the Earth's environment.
+The database is widely used by researchers and institutions for studying cosmic ray intensity changes and their implications.

+Try to:
 1. Use wget method to fetch the last 5 days of data.
 (TIP)[https://www.nmdb.eu/nest/help.php#howto]
 2. Use gnuplot to plot the downloaded CSV file